ajgwords/geo-podcasts/README.md

   *  _Active_
 * __On Orbit__
   * [soundcloud.com/user-903466448](https://soundcloud.com/user-903466448)
-  * a problem-solving podcast, with a mission to educate listeners on the real human value of space and satellite technology and works to answer, “What’s your business in space?”.
+  * A problem-solving podcast, with a mission to educate listeners on the real human value of space and satellite technology and works to answer, “What’s your business in space?”.
   *  _Active_
 * __In Orbit__
   * [sa.catapult.org.uk/podcasts/](https://sa.catapult.org.uk/podcasts/)
   * Discussions on a variety of topics linked to satellites.
   *  _Active_